 Propane itself is not toxic or harmful.
 It produces very little carbon monoxide when it burns, and while it is highly explosive, explosions are rare.

 A propane tank actually exploding due to pressure almost never happens.
 There are lots of safety features on tanks to prevent this from happening.
-Most explosions happen due to leaks in your system, and today, most systems are fairly airtight.
+Most explosions happen due to leaks in your system, and today, most systems are very airtight.

 Big explosions only happen when the conditions are just right, such as when a lot of propane leaks and pools in a low, poorly ventilated area and then comes in contact with a spark.

 Propane deaths and explosions are infrequent.
 Overall, propane is a safe way to heat your home.

 In its liquid form, propane is easily transportable and can be used in off-grid heating situations.

 You can get it trucked in to fill up your large tank, or you can buy it in small cylinders and use it for your grill or other appliance.
 You can easily take your small cylinder with you to the park or campground to fire up a small grill or burner.

 For small outings or appliances, it's much less of a hassle than wood or electricity.
 No extension cords or pickup trucks needed!